 'Feminist Takes', her ongoing collaborative investigation considers the relation between the Non-Western avant-garde cinema, psychoanalysis and feminist theory.
 The publication 'Feminist Takes - Early Works' (co-edited with Jelena Vesic and Rachel O'Reilly) is forthcoming with Tranzitdisplay Prague and Sterberg Press.

-She recently curated ‘Knowledge Forms and Forming Knowledge - Limits and Horizons of Transdisciplinary Art-Based Research’ (with Patricia Reed and Mohammad Salemy) at the Halle für Kunst & Medien, Graz and 'Memorial For(u)ms – Histories of Possibility' for DAAD and HAU, Berlin.
+In the context of Documenta 14 in Athens, and in collaboration with Angela Dimitrakaki and Sanja Ivekovic, Majaca instigated a collective aural intervention 'Art of The Possible: Towards the International Antifascist Feminist Front', and co-curated (with Dimitrakaki) the discursive program 'Women's Work in Revolt'.
+Her curated conferences include 'Knowledge Forms and Forming Knowledge - Limits and Horizons of Transdisciplinary Art-Based Research' at the Halle für Kunst & Medien, Graz and 'Memorial For(u)ms – Histories of Possibility' for DAAD and HAU - Hebel am Ufer Theater, Berlin.

 Her earlier curatorial work, largely developed in close collaboration with the art historian, theorist and curator Ivana Bago, engaged in discursive, exhibition and publishing projects at the intersection of art history, political and cultural theory and the sphere of contemporary art production.
 Bago and Majaca jointly developed several long-term research and exhibition projects including 'Exposures' - centered around the anti-essentialist notion of community and the Yugoslav wars, and 'Removed From the Crowd' - exploring artistic and political practices of historical conceptualism in Socialist Eastern Europe and the Global South.